MintonGroup/swiftest/docs/user-guide/standalone-executable.rst

   cd simdata
   swiftest whm param.in classic

-This will exectute the simulation using the basic Wisdom-Holman symplectic map integrator and report the progress to the terminal.
+This will execute the simulation using the basic Wisdom-Holman symplectic map integrator and report the progress to the terminal.
 For a more streamlined output that shows a progress bar and saves the terminal output to a file called ``swiftest.log`` you can instead run

 .. ipython:: python